gabrielk-coder/Website-for-Hint-Generation-and-Evaluation/source/README.md

-# 💡 HintEval: Generation & Evaluation Framework
+# 💡A Website for Hint Generation and Evaluation

 ## 📖 Overview
 **HintEval** is a comprehensive framework designed for the generation and systematic evaluation of hints.
 The goal of this system is to provide a standardized environment where users can generate hints using various strategies (based on the HintEval-Dataset) and evaluate their effectiveness, quality, and pedagogical value.